Few-body Bose gases in low dimensions -- a laboratory for quantum dynamics: Beyond contact interactions: an extended cold-atom laboratory

-The multi-band tunneling dynamics of two dipolar bosons in a 1D triple well is studied in~\citep{chatterjee2013ultracold}.
+The multi-band tunneling dynamics of two dipolar bosons in a 1D triple well is studied in~\citep{chatterjee2013ultracold}\footnote{For the dynamics of two magnetic atoms with a focus on a single well, see~\cite{Suchorowski2022}.}.
 In particular, the authors connect transitions between bands to the two boson energy spectrum, which features several avoided-crossings between eigenstates of different bands.
 The bosons are initially prepared in their ground state in the most left well of the triple well and are then left to evolve experiencing a fixed dipole-dipole coupling lying close to the aforementioned resonances.
 Depending on the value of the dipolar strength, being below or above the location of the resonance, a different dynamical response is observed.
 It ranges from pair tunneling to multifrequency tunneling events whose period is substantially impacted by the long-range coupling.
 The characteristics of the dynamics are monitored via the population of each well and the pair probability in the course of the evolution while even the participating multi-band number states can be identified due to the few-body nature of the system.
-It is also worthwhile to note that using the Floquet picture a directed selective tunneling pathway of ($N-1$) atoms was found to be excited for dipolar bosons which are initialized in the middle well of a high frequency shaken triple well potential~\citep{lu2014directed,luo2015directed}.
-Note that for dipolar bosons in a double-well potential the dominant tunneling mechanisms remain qualitatively the same as for contact interactions.
+It is worthwhile noting that, in the Floquet picture, a directed selective tunneling pathway of ($N-1$) atoms was found to be excited for dipolar bosons initialized in the middle well of a high-frequency-shaken triple well potential~\citep{lu2014directed,luo2015directed}.
+For dipolar bosons in a double-well potential, the dominant tunneling mechanisms remain qualitatively the same as for contact interactions.
 They range from Josephson oscillations to macroscopic quantum self trapping as it has been discussed e.g. in \citep{haldar2018impact,roy2020quantum,mazzarella2013two}.
+For completeness, it should be mentioned that estimations of the lowest breathing mode in strongly attractive harmonically trapped dipolar gases providing signatures of a super-Tonks-Girardeau phase can be found in~\cite{astrakharchik2008super}.